keu/docs/astro/airflow-email-notifications.md

     See [Set environment variables on Astro](https://docs.astronomer.io/astro/environment-variables).

-9. To begin receiving Airflow alerts by email for task failures within a given DAG, configure the following values in the DAG's `default_args`:
+9. To begin receiving Airflow notifications by email for task failures within a given DAG, configure the following values in the DAG's `default_args`:

     ```python
     'email_on_failure': True,
     'email': ['<recipient-address>'],
     ```

-Repeat steps 7-10 for each Deployment in which you want to configure Airflow alerts.
+Repeat steps 7-10 for each Deployment in which you want to configure Airflow notifications.